jessewashburn/consulting-crm-backend/README.md

 * **System of Record:** PostgreSQL schema and constraints
 * **Analytics:** Power BI (via database views)
 * **API Access:** Supabase auto-generated REST API
-* **Frontend:** Out of scope for MVP

-PostgreSQL is intentionally used as the core system to provide strong relational guarantees and BI compatibility while remaining low-cost.
+PostgreSQL is used as the core system to provide strong relational guarantees and BI compatibility while remaining low-cost.

 ---